Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 1. Background and review

-- Probability models, distributions, CDFs, discrete and continuous random variables
+- Discrete and continuous random variables

 - Basic properties of expectation, variance, and covariance

-2. Review and derivation of key continuous distributions
+2. Review of key continuous distributions

-- Normal, gamma, beta, chi-squared, and t distributions
+- Normal, exponential, gamma, beta, chi-squared distributions

 - Stein’s lemma

-3. Statistical Models
+4. Statistical Models

 - Location, scale, and location-scale families